xiuwenz2/SAPC-template/README.md

-# Preprocessing for the Speech Accessibility Project (SAP)
+# Template for the Speech Accessibility Project (SAP) Challenge

 ## Data Prepration
 1. To use the SAP data, sign our data user agreement [here](https://speechaccessibilityproject.beckman.illinois.edu/conduct-research-through-the-project).